John-Paul-R/EFCore.ModelExtras/README.md

 # EFCore.ModelExtras

 A library that enables Entity Framework Core to track and migrate PostgreSQL triggers and functions as part of your model, making database procedural code a first-class citizen in your migrations.

+> [!NOTE]\
+> Disclosure: While I wrote the original foundations of this project, I've used
+> AI _heavily_ to create documentation and to rearrange this into a publishable
+> project, rather than just being written as internal tooling.

 ## Features

 - **Track PostgreSQL Functions**: Declare functions in your model and have them automatically created/updated via migrations
 - **Track PostgreSQL Triggers**: Define triggers with type-safe configuration and manage them through EF Core migrations
 - **Git-Friendly**: Keep your database procedural code in dedicated source files instead of scattered across migration files
 - **Automatic Migration Generation**: Changes to functions or triggers automatically appear in new migrations

 ## Installation